For many citizens out there, the option of filing for bankruptcy is something that can weigh very heavily on their minds.

 Retail Bust Outs

-This is where a merchant rents retail space but fails to pay suppliers or rent, and then files bankruptcy to stop eviction and gain additional time to orchestrate illegal operations.
-These retail stores often are part of distributor bust outs because they offer outlets for consumer products.
-This could be discount stores, jewelry stores, and Oriental rug stores.
+This is where a merchant rents retail space but fails to pay suppliers or rent, and then files bankruptcy to stop an eviction process and gain additional time to orchestrate illegal operations.
+These retail stores often are part of distributor bust-outs because they offer outlets for consumer products.

 Travel Agency Bust Outs